awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-cli.md

 The following example allows the rule to set S3 Object Lock retention for your objects in the manifest bucket\.

- You update the role to include `s3:PutObjectRetention` permissions so that you can execute Object Lock retention on the objects in your bucket\.
+ You update the role to include `s3:PutObjectRetention` permissions so that you can run Object Lock retention on the objects in your bucket\.

 ```
 export AWS_PROFILE='aws-user'